sp4cerat/Game-NET/README.md

 The library provides basic client / server network functionalities for games using RPCs.
 The major strength of the library is the template based RPC class.
 It allows to register and call RPCs effortless.
 It further includes a tutorial game server and game client (each around 300  lines of code ) for a very simple multiplayer shooting game as a proof of concept.

+The tutorial game only has 300 lines of server code and 300 lines client code.

 **Features**

 * C++11 based